 How to Avoid This Scenario: It is less stressful to arrange airport transportation before arriving after a long flight.
 This is much more important when entering a foreign country.
 A simple Google or TripAdvisor search will do!
 You will find it is both more economical and much safer to arrange a lift prior to arriving or to at least know with certainty where to find an honest and safe taxi service in the airport.
 And don’t forget about Uber, which is now in over 65 countries.
 You’ll be tired and weary and getting out of the airport and to your destination the right way can set the stage for the rest of your trip.

 5. Tours?
 Nah, what do you think I am – a thousand years old?! – You are a stranger in a strange land.
 You’ve read your guidebooks and you decide to wing it.
 You end up having a nice trip and went to the top spots from your guidebook and ate at the restaurants suggested in your book or by your hotel.
 Some were very pricey and you recall being surrounded by other Americans, but hey, at least the menu was in English!
 It seemed like a pretty good trip.
-Life changing?
+Life-changing?
 Well, no. Could your stay have been better?
 You’ll probably never know.
 Pick a city, any decent size city, and check out TripAdvisor.
 Search top things to do – sightseeing tours.
-We actually spun a wheel to come up with this example (meaning: pick any major city) to see all the happy tour reviews about Hong Kong tours!

 How to Avoid This Scenario: We love our guidebooks – so many good ones are out there these days, online and hard copy.
 So do some planning prior to arriving in any destination and enjoy it!
 It’s part of the experience.
 I mean, why not start your trip early – from your sofa at home.